Anomalous decay rate of quasinormal modes in Schwarzschild-dS and Schwarzschild-AdS black holes

 The Schwarzschild-(dS)AdS black holes are maximally symmetric solutions of the equations of motion that arise from the action

 where $G$ is the Newton constant, $R$ is the Ricci scalar and $\Lambda$ the cosmological constant.
 The Schwarzschild-dS and Schwarzschild-AdS black holes are described by the metric

 where $f(r)=1-\frac{2M}{r}-\frac{\Lambda r^2}{3}$, $M$ is the black hole mass, $\Lambda > 0$ in the metric represents the Schwarzschild-dS black hole, while $\Lambda < 0$ represents the Schwarzschild-AdS black hole.
-In Fig. \ref{function} we plot the behavior of $f(r)$, where we observe that for Schwarzschild-dS black holes (left figure) the difference between the event horizon $r_H$ and the cosmological horizon $r_{\Lambda}$ decreases when the cosmological constant increases, while for the Schwarzschild-AdS black holes (right figure) there is one event horizon that decreases when the absolute value of the cosmological constant increases.
+For the Schwarzschild-dS black hole the difference between the cosmological horizon $r_{\Lambda}$ and the event horizon $r_H$ decreases when the cosmological constant increases, and both horizons coincide when $9 M ^2 \Lambda =1$, while for the Schwarzschild-AdS black hole there is only one horizon that decreases when the absolute value of the cosmological constant increases.

 The QNMs of scalar perturbations in the background of the metric (\ref{metric}) are given by the scalar field solution of the Klein-Gordon equation

 with suitable boundary conditions for a black hole geometry.
 In the above expression $m$ is the mass of the scalar field $\varphi $.
 Now, by means of the following ansatz